📌 Note: Additional Automations can be purchased as add-ons. For more information on adding new features please see the add-ons page in your nation.

 Once an automation has been Run, you will have the ability to Pause it.
 Pausing will prevent the following scheduled emails in the automation from being sent.
 After clicking Pause, you'll be prompted to confirm:

-Upon clicking Resume, you'll be shown when the next email will be sent, and asked to confirm:
+With a list as the source of an automation, upon clicking Resume, you'll be shown when the next email will be sent, and asked to confirm:

 While the automation is paused, you will be able to edit the "time delay" for that email to change when it will be sent once you resume.